Over 25 actionable festive packaging tips

 When and how to plan Christmas packaging

 If you have been in business for over 12 months, you should have historical data on the products and promotions that saw increased sales during previous Christmases.
-This data is hugely important.
+This data is fundamental for future planning.

-It allows you to see when packaging usage began to increase, which lines you used most, what secondary packaging (such as tapes, void fill, etc.) was required, and—crucially—the typical increase you are likely to see.
+It allows you to see when packaging usage began to increase, which lines you used the most, what secondary packaging (such as tapes, void fill materials, etc.) was required, and, crucially, the typical increase you are likely to see.

-Whilst the last four of the past five years (2020, 2021, 2022, and 2023) were somewhat of an anomaly due to the Coronavirus pandemic and the cost-of-living crisis, using previously gathered data can help you make educated decisions about precisely what packaging you will likely need.
+Whilst the years 2020, 2021, 2022, and 2023 were somewhat of an anomaly due to the Coronavirus pandemic and the cost-of-living crisis, using previously gathered data can help you make informed decisions about the packaging you are likely to require.

 Competitor analysis